 Every variable in Java has a data type.
 Data types specify the size and type of values that can be stored.
-There are variety of data types available in Java.
-There are mainly two types data types in Java.
+There are a variety of data types available in Java.
+There are mainly two types of data types in Java.

 Primitive Data Types or Built-in data types.

 Non-Primitive Data Types or Reference data types

 Primitive Data Types are classified into two category :